j4ggr/DaSPi/README.md

 ## Features

 - **Ease of Use:** DaSPi is designed to be easy to use, even for beginners.
 It provides a simple and intuitive interface that makes it easy to get started with data analysis.
-- **Flexibility:** DaSPi is highly flexible and can be adapted to a wide range of data analysis tasks.
-It provides a wide range of features and functions that can be customized to meet your specific needs.
-- **Visualization:** DaSPi provides a wide range of visualization options, including charts, graphs, and maps.
+- **Visualization:** DaSPi provides a wide range of visualization options, including multivariate charts, joint charts, and useful templates.
 This makes it easy to explore and understand your data in a visual way.
 - **Statistics:** DaSPi provides a wide range of statistical functions and tests, including hypothesis testing, confidence intervals, and regression analysis.
 This makes it easy to explore and understand your data in a statistical way.
 - **Open Source:** DaSPi is open source, which means that it is free to use and modify.
 This makes it a great option for users who want to customize the package to their specific needs.